chinchalinchin/being-and-death/docs/source/01_being.md

 Before doing so we clarify a few things.

+---

+Relativizers and the Relative That

+---

 The use of _that_ in the preceding _that which is me_ is to be understood as a linguistic [relativizer](https://en.wikipedia.org/wiki/Relativizer), and not the indicative _that_ which opposes the _this_.
-It is the _that_ identified in the construction _here is something that is useful_ as opposed to the _that_ identified in the construction _that is something_.
+It is the _that_ identified in the construction _this is something that is useful_ as opposed to the _that_ identified in the construction _that is something_.
 In the latter case, the _that_ is a quantification, a particular case, a _thing_.
+In the former case, the _that_ is no _thing_, but a way of nesting a relation of Being contained in the secondary predicate, _is useful_, so that its content flows back to the subject whose Being was previously indicated, the _this_ which is _something_.

+The role played by _that_ in a _relativizer_ has the same structure as the _that_ used in that indicative sense, in that it encapsulates its operand into a single unit and binds together its multiplicites so as to ready it for substitution into the conjunctive form.
+But whereas the indicative _that_ gathers the subject for the operation of the predicate, the relative _that_ reflects back its predicate onto the subject of its attached proposition.

+The construction _this is something that is useful_ is logically equivalent to the conjunction of the separate propositions _this is something_ and _something is useful_.
+There is, however, a subtle difference in meaning.
+The conjunction of propositions implies its components are atomic, that is to say, both _this is something_ and _something is useful_ are separate propositions that attain a new meaning when conjoined, whereas the relativized statement unit the distinct parts into a continuous whole, so that is properties may not be separated.

-In the former case, the _that_ is no _thing_, but a way of nesting the relation of Being contained in the predicate so that which is quantified as Being flows back to the object whose Being was previously quantified. _Here is something that is useful_ may be compared to the similar form _here is something useful_.
-Colloquially, the phraseologies are near enough equivalent that they may be treated the same, but the question remains on the philosophical level if the difference is an artifact of linguistic ambiguity or if a _relativizer_ deserves a special place in the grammar of Being.
+The _relativizer_ and the relative _that_ are useful devices, but whether or not they are necessary grammatical forms is not so apparent. _Here is something that is useful_ may be replaced in almost all cases to the similar form _here is something useful_.
+Colloquially, the phraseologies are near enough equivalent that they may be treated the same, but the question remains on the philosophical level if the difference is an artifact of linguistic ambiguity and inconsistency or if a _relativizer_ deserves a special place in the grammar of Being.

 The _relativizer_ exists in the oldest languages of which we still have historical documentation.
 It plays a central role, for instance, in the name early humans gave to God.
 In the opening books of the Torah, within the text of **Exodus**, God reveals his true name to Moses on Mount Sinai[^Torah#1],